MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-files.md

 ms.subservice: pwa
 ms.date: 04/03/2023
 ---
-# Handle files in a Progressive Web App
+# Handle files in a PWA

-Progressive Web Apps that can handle files feel more native to users and better integrated in the operating system.
+A Progressive Web App (PWA) that can handle files feels more native to users and better integrated in the operating system.

 Websites can already let users upload files by [using the `<input type="file">` or drag and drop](https://developer.mozilla.org/docs/Web/API/File/Using_files_from_web_applications), but PWAs go one step further and can register as file handlers on the operating system.